 GMAW vs. FCAW – The advantages and disadvantages

-Two of the most common kinds of arc welding used in industrial processes are gas metal arc welding and flux cored arc welding.
-When researching the GMAW versus FCAW question, one finds that these processes are different and have different advantages and disadvantages when applied to manufacturing applications.
+Two of the most common kinds of arc welding used in industrial processes are gas metal arc welding (GMAW) and flux cored arc welding (FCAW).

 Gas metal arc welding, better known as GMAW or MIG welding, uses a continuously fed solid wire electrode that is used for filler metal that welds together two pieces of metal.
 An externally supplied gas is used to keep outside contaminants away during and after the welding before the weld has set.
 Molten metal is reactive to oxygen, nitrogen and hydrogen, according to the Lincoln Electric website.
 The shielding gas protects against discontinuity, which could weaken the weld.

 High-quality welds with good appearance and low spatter

 Better control over the welding process with less clean up required

 Easiest type of welding to learn

 Disadvantages of GMAW: